long-island-iced-tea/bangazon/README.md

   }
   ```
 #### DELETE
-- `api/controller`
-  - description and details
-- `api/controller`
-  - description and details
+- `api/producttypes/{id}`
+  - Deletes the product type by id
+  - Returns 200 if successful

 ### Employee
 #### GET